areeshausmani/ai_content_automation_workflow/README.md

 ---

+## Workflow explained in simple terms

+- **Step 1 — Get content from Google Docs**
+  Whenever I create a new document, the workflow picks it up automatically.

+- **Step 2 — Summarize with GPT-4o**
+  The AI reads the document and turns it into clear bullet points.

+- **Step 3 — Write LinkedIn-ready posts**
+  Using those bullet points as reference, GPT-4o writes a short, professional LinkedIn post.

+- **Step 4 — Store everything in Airtable**
+  The post is saved into Airtable so I can review, edit, and publish it later.

+This means I don't have to manually copy-paste, summarize, and format content.
+The workflow handles the boring part, while I just approve the final post.

+---

 ## What this workflow does

 - **Monitors Google Drive** — watches a specific folder for newly created Google Docs.